Andy4495/skat-scoresheet/README.md

 ## To-Do

-Tasks to complete before this is ready to be called "Version 1.0.0":

-- More thorough testing, including running a test as part of the Build action
+Version 1.0.0 completed.

+Plans for v1.1.0:

+- Allow an option to select whether to play a Ramsch round after a Bock round

 ## Future Features

-Not planned for Version 1.0.0, but may be added in a future release:
+Features that may be added in a future release:

-- Allow an option to select whether to play a Ramsch round after a Bock round
 - Saving the game to a file
 - Configuration file with setup parameters (# of players, player names)
+  - Default name; if it exists, use it.
+Add default name to .gitignore
 - Check for declarer taking zero tricks on a non-null contract (opponents Schwarz the declarer)
   - This would be an extremely rare occurrence
 - Add hands to an existing game (play longer than originally planned)
   - This may not be necessary, since the program currently allocates 99 hands which can be ended early
   - I don't think that I've ever played a game even close to 99 hands

-## Building the code
+## Building

 The code is fully text-based and should work on any modern Unix/Linux-based system.
 I have compiled and tested it on MacOS (clang version 12.0.0) and Ubuntu 24 (GNU version 13.3.0).